Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

     - [VE4MA](https://www.w1ghz.org/antbook/conf/high_efficiency_prime_feeds.pdf): A very well performing feed, best for prime focus dishes.

 - This guide will have instructions on building a helical feed, loop, and a cantenna.
 Dimensions for a VE4MA are also provided.
+- Appropriate tools for all of creating these are a soldering iron and multimeter.

 ### Building a helical feed

 > Helix dimensions are from Lego's [HRPT guide](https://www.a-centauri.com/articoli/easy-hrpt-guide)

-The helix is a very good and forgiving circularly polarized feed that works best on offset dishes.
+The **helical antenna** is a very good and forgiving circularly polarized feed that works best on offset dishes.
 It also works with PF dishes albeit at a reduced efficiency.

 #### Materials